AliceNLL/Pathfinder-group/Character building stuff/Character Building/Equipment/Blade of the Rabbit Prince.md

 ---
-title: "Blade of the Rabbit Prince"
+title: Blade of the Rabbit Prince
-noteType: ":luggage:"
+noteType: weapons
+aliases:
-aliases: "Blade of the Rabbit Prince"
+  - Blade of the Rabbit Prince
 foundryId: Item.IbaxcbRUShIlrY0Z
 tags:
   - Item
+  - Rare
+Level: 15
 ---

 # Blade of the Rabbit Prince